A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: A brief survey of the RL-MPC interface

-{\bf \ac{MPC} as a function approximator.}\quad Another line of work takes the view that \ac{MPC}---its model, stage cost, constraints, and terminal value function---represents a set of parameters that can be steered towards optimality using \ac{RL}.
-A common approach is to differentiate through the \ac{MPC} action with respect to its parameters. \Citet{amos2019DifferentiableMPC} propose this idea, but applied it for imitation learning tasks.
-In a similar vein, \citet{tamar2017LearningHindsight} iteratively refine the \ac{MPC} cost based on offline replanning. \Citet{gros2020DataDrivenEconomica, gros2022LearningMPC} further develop this line of work with an emphasis on safety and stability under \ac{RL}-based updates to the \ac{MPC} parameters.
-In the context of deep \ac{RL}, \citet{romero2024ActorCriticModel} propose an actor-critic setup in which the actor feeds cost coefficients to a differentiable \ac{MPC} module. \Citet{hansenTemporalDifferenceLearning2022} take a different perspective wherein they propose a temporal difference-based approach to learning the reward, dynamics, and value, which are then combined to construct the online \ac{MPC} agent.
+A common approach to learning \ac{MPC} policies is to differentiate through the \ac{MPC} action with respect to its parameters. \Citet{amos2019DifferentiableMPC} propose this idea, but apply it for imitation learning tasks.
+In a similar vein, \citet{tamar2017learning} iteratively refine the \ac{MPC} cost based on offline replanning. \Citet{gros2020DataDrivenEconomica, gros2022LearningMPC} further develop this line of work with an emphasis on safety and stability under \ac{RL}-based updates to the \ac{MPC} parameters.
+In the context of deep \ac{RL}, \citet{romero2024ActorCriticModel} propose an actor-critic setup in which the actor feeds cost coefficients to a differentiable \ac{MPC} module.
+See \citet{reiter2025SynthesisModel} and \citet{banker2025ModelfreeReinforcement} for an extensive discussion of \ac{MPC}-based function approximators and their respective formulations.

-Broadly speaking, these approaches place less trust in prior system knowledge than value function-augmented approaches and instead aim to find the best model for control, inspired by the notion of identification for control \citep{gevers2005identification}.
-This leads to an all-in-one approach in which the \ac{MPC} is intimately tied to the \ac{RL} agent.
-On the other hand, value function-augmented schemes allow for more structural separation, meaning the value function can be trained in a deep \ac{RL} pipeline, possibly offline based on prior system knowledge, and ported to the online \ac{MPC} agent.
+Broadly speaking, these approaches place less trust in prior system knowledge than value function-augmented approaches and, instead, aim to find the best model---dynamics, constraints, and cost---for control, inspired by the notion of identification for control \citep{gevers2005identification}.
+This all-in-one approach makes \ac{MPC} inextricably linked to the underlying \ac{RL} algorithm.
+This means \iac{MPC} parameterization exists explicitly inside the nominal \ac{RL} update equation in \cref{eq:dpgalg}, targeting \emph{global} performance in the Bellman sense, while serving as a powerful inductive bias for modeling \emph{local} values (or actions) for optimization-based decision-making~\citep{banker2025LocalGlobalLearning}.
+It is worth noting that this requires computing either $\nabla_\phi Q_{\phi}^{\text{MPC}}$ (or $\nabla_\theta \mu_{\theta}^{\text{MPC}}$).
+These are nontrivial computations and the subject of ongoing research and software development \cite{reiter2025SynthesisModel}.
+Meanwhile, value function-augmented schemes allow for more algorithmic separation, allowing the value function to be trained in a deep \ac{RL} pipeline, possibly offline based on prior system knowledge, and ported to the online \ac{MPC} agent.
+However, despite this separation in the learning pipeline, \ac{RL} and \ac{MPC} are still intimately connected together through their roots in the dynamic programming formalism.
+While value function-augmented \ac{MPC} may not suffer from the abovementioned gradient calculations, its online optimization may be expensive; we revisit this point in \cref{app:LQ-GC}.